open-learning-exchange/planet/README.md

 # BeLL apps Angular reboot prototype **Planet**

-Project to create a prototype for a reboot of the BeLL apps using Angular4 & CouchDB.
+Project to create a prototype for a reboot of the BeLL apps using Angular5 & CouchDB2.

 ## To work on this

 The only prerequisite is Vagrant.
 If you don't know about it, please do some research and try it.
-After cloning the repository, run `vagrant up` in the console (In this phase you should already know about vagrant).
+After cloning the repository, run `vagrant up` in the console.
 Once it's done installing the virtual machine it'll automatically start compiling the app.
-After about 10 seconds, you can open the app at `localhost:3000`
+After about 10 seconds, you can open the app at `localhost:3000`.

-Please create an issue if the vagrant base image not available in the future for some reason.

 ## Project guidelines